 The Force Awakens didn’t open in theaters until later that year but that didn’t stop me from wanting to make a BB-8 Costume.
 It was clear that BB8 would be adorable and a new fan favorite.

 BB-8 is a droid that rolls, so the biggest challenge was creating his sphere shaped body.
-Our Baymax paper lantern caught my eye a few weeks ago and I decided a round paper lantern might be perfect for a BB-8 Costume.
+Our Baymax paper lantern inspired me and I decided a round paper lantern might be perfect for a BB-8 Costume.
 Even though I had moments of doubt while making it, I think BB-8 turned out much better than I anticipated.

 Once the sphere was prepped, it was time to cut out my BB-8 designs.
 Finding nice clean pictures to use was actually pretty hard.
 Hopefully better images will be released as we get closer to release of Star Wars: The Force Awakens.
 I found using images from the Sphero BB-8 Droid to be the best bet since it’s a very popular toy right now.

 I enlarged 4 images as consistently as possible (i.e. making them similarly sized).
 Then I cut out each piece of the design and traced it onto parchment paper.
 Using the appropriate duct tape color, I covered each design completely before cutting the shape out.
-Scissors will easily cut through the parchment paper and then the duct tape design will slide right off the parchment paper, ready to be applied to the paper lantern.
+Always use the parchment paper trick when cutting duct tape.

 I created straps using a long piece of white duct tape folded in half length wise.
 After Elliot tried it on a few times, I attached the straps to the BB-8 sphere using safety pins.
 Then I covered the pins with white duct tape.

 The base of the BB-8 hat is a white colander from the 99 Cents Only store.
 I wrapped the entire thing in white duct tape to create a more solid and consistent base.
 I painted on the BB-8 designs using gray, orange, and black paint.